aiedward/StanfordNLP-Chinese/README.md

 ## Python setup environment

-After this, place StanfordNLP.py in any folder you like and do:
+After this, place StanfordNLP.py in any folder you like (for example: ~/PersonalLibraries) and do:

 ```
 import os.path